Koreans in Japan: Before World War II

-After the conclusion of the Japan-Korea Treaty of 1876, Korean students and asylum seekers started to come to Japan, including Bak Yeonghyo, Kim Ok-gyun, and Song Byeong-jun.
+After the conclusion of the Japan-Korea Treaty of 1876, Korean students and asylum seekers started to come to Japan, including Korean politicians and activists Pak Yŏnghyo, Kim Okkyun, and Song Pyŏngjun.
 There were about 800 Koreans living in Japan before Japan annexed Korea.
-In 1910, as the result of the Japan–Korea Annexation Treaty, Japan annexed Korea and all Korean people became part of the nation of the Empire of Japan by law and received Japanese citizenship.
+In 1910, as the result of the Japan–Korea Annexation Treaty, Japan annexed Korea, and all Korean people became part of the nation of the Empire of Japan by law and received Japanese citizenship.

 In the 1920s, the demand for labor in Japan was high while Koreans had difficulty finding jobs in the Korean peninsula.
-Thousands of Koreans migrated or were recruited to work in industries like coal mining.
+As a result, thousands of Koreans migrated or were recruited to work in industries like coal mining.
 A majority of the immigrants consisted of farmers from the southern part of Korea.
 The number of Koreans in Japan in 1930 was more than ten times greater than that of 1920, reaching 419,000.
 However, the jobs they could get on the mainland of Japan were curtailed by open discrimination and largely limited to physical labor due to their poor education; they usually worked alongside other groups of ethnic minorities subject to discrimination, such as burakumin.

 Before World War II, the Japanese government tried to reduce the number of Koreans immigrating to Japan.
 To accomplish this, the Japanese government devoted resources to the Korean peninsula.

 During World War II

 In 1939, the Japanese government introduced the National Mobilization Law and conscripted Koreans to deal with labor shortages due to World War II.
 In 1944, the Japanese authorities extended the mobilization of Japanese civilians for labor on the Korean peninsula.
-Of the 5,400,000 Koreans conscripted, about 670,000 were taken to mainland Japan (including Karafuto Prefecture [present-day Sakhalin, now part of Russia]) for civilian labor.
+Of the 5,400,000 Koreans conscripted, about 670,000 were taken to mainland Japan (including Karafuto Prefecture, present-day Sakhalin, now part of Russia) for civilian labor.
 Those who were brought to Japan were forced to work in factories, in mines, and as laborers, often under appalling conditions.
 About 60,000 are estimated to have died between 1939 and 1945.
 Most of the wartime laborers returned home after the war, but some elected to remain in Japan.
-43,000 of those in Karafuto, which had been occupied by the Soviet Union just prior to Japan's surrender, were refused repatriation to either mainland Japan or the Korean Peninsula, and were thus trapped in Sakhalin, stateless; they became the ancestors of the Sakhalin Koreans.
+43,000 of those in Karafuto, which had been occupied by the Soviet Union just before Japan's surrender, were refused repatriation to either mainland Japan or the Korean Peninsula, and were thus trapped in Sakhalin, stateless; they became the ancestors of the Sakhalin Koreans.